ipfs/specs/keystore/readme.md

 Should contain code for crypto operations on dags.

+Encryption of dags should work by first generating a symmetric key, and using that key to encrypt all the data.
+That key should then be encrypted with the public key chosen and stored in the Encrypted DAG structure.

 Note: One option is to simply add it to the key interface.

 ### Structures